School PE Funding Impact and Evidence

 - P.E. and Sport Action Plan and Evidence 2015/2016

-- P.E. and Sport Action Plan 2016/2017
+- P.E. and Sport Action Plan and Evidence 2016/2017

 “Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best way of using the money” - Ofsted.

-From September 2013, schools will be held to account over how they spend their additional funding.
+From September 2013, schools will be held to account over how they spend their additional, ring-fenced funding.
 Ofsted will strengthen the coverage of PE and sport within the ‘Inspectors’ handbook’ and supporting guidance so that both schools and inspectors know how sport and PE will be assessed in future as part of the school’s overall provision.